asmeta/asmetadocs/src/index.md

----
-title: AsmetaL — Reference Guide
+# AsmetaL — Reference Guide
----

-# A Guide for the AsmetaL syntax
 *March 2026*

 The AsmM concrete syntax (AsmetaL) is a textual notation